encs-humanoid/devops/README.md

 ### A System for Development

 We are standardizing our systems and subsystems to use the <a href="http://wiki.ros.org/hydro">Hydro</a> release of the <a href="http://ros.org">Robot Operating System (ROS)</a>.
 Because Ubuntu 12.04 LTS is the only Ubuntu OS that is both still supported and compatible with Hydro, we are asking that teams do their coding on <em>Ubuntu 12.04 LTS x86_64 Desktop</em> as much as is feasible.
-It can be installed on VMWare, Virtualbox, or a baremetal computer.
+It can be installed on VMWare, Virtualbox, or a bare metal computer.

 We will run multiple distributed ROS systems in communication with one another, with different machines for different supporting tasks.